 Our financial condition, results of operations and capital resources are highly dependent upon the prevailing market prices of natural gas and oil.
 These commodity prices are subject to wide fluctuations and market uncertainties due to a variety of factors, some of which are beyond our control.
 Factors influencing oil and natural gas prices include the level of global demand for crude oil, the foreign supply of oil and natural gas, the establishment of and compliance with production quotas by oil exporting countries, weather conditions that determine the demand for natural gas, the price and availability of alternative fuels and overall economic conditions.
 It is impossible to predict future oil and natural gas prices with any degree of certainty.
 Sustained weakness in natural gas and oil prices may adversely affect our financial condition and results of operations, and may also reduce the amount of oil and natural gas reserves that we can produce economically.
 Any reduction in our natural gas and oil reserves, including reductions due to price fluctuations, can have an adverse effect on our ability to obtain capital for our exploration and development activities.
-Similarly, any improvements in natural gas production for the nine months ended September 30, 2009, a \$1.00 change in the price per Mcf of natural gas would have changed our cash flow by approximately \$0.6 million.
+Similarly, any improvements in natural gas and oil prices can have a favorable impact on our financial condition, results of operations and capital resources.
+Based on our oil and natural gas production for the nine months ended September 30, 2009, a \$1.00 change in the price per Mcf of natural gas would have changed our cash flow by approximately \$37.1 million and a \$1.00 change in the price per barrel of oil would have resulted in a change in our cash flow for such period by approximately \$0.6 million.